Terms of Service for Individuals

 The Consumer will also be asked to provide his/her home address during the main remote identity verification process.

-2) The user can opt for the alternative remote identity verification path, if the Consumer does not wish to take a "selfie-video", he/she will be required to transmit the following identification data from the Lydia Application:
+2) The Consumer may also opt for the alternative remote identity verification path, if the Consumer does not wish to perform a "video selfie", he will be required to transmit the following identification data from the Lydia Application he will be required to transmit the following identification data from the Lydia Application:

 (a) A color video, with a minimum resolution of 720p (280 × 720 at 25 frames per second), without digital alteration or the presence of effects or filters, of a valid official identification document in the user's name.
 The video is made by the Consumer with his / her cell phone and includes movements of the document in front of the video sensor, based on the rules that are displayed to the Consumer.